Currently my pack includes:

 I have worked with area vets, groomers, and rescue groups, done therapy work with the Delta Society (now Pet Partners), provided demos for cub and boy scouts, helped with merit badge counseling, participated in AKC obedience and rally competitions, taught fun agility and trained several service dogs.

-I know what an impact nutrition, reasonable vaccination protocols, essential oils, chiropractic and acupuncture increase our dog's quality of life, increases lifespan, and decreases vet bills.
+I know what an impact nutrition, reasonable vaccination protocols, essential oils, chiropractic, homeopathy and acupuncture have on increasing our dog's quality of life and lifespan, and as well as decreasing vet bills.
 I have first hand experience that they also dramatically affect a dog's behavior and train-ability!
-Dogs on good food simply are better.
+Dogs on good food and complementary protocols simply are better and easier.